drakkar-lig/walt-python-packages/client/walt/client/doc/md/server-install-from-fresh-debian.md

 $ walt-server-setup
 ```

-Note: an interactive configuration interface will be displayed first.
+Note: interactive configuration interfaces for network and image registries will be displayed first.
 For more information about WalT network concepts and configuration, see [`walt help show networking`](networking.md).
+For more information about WalT image registries, see [`walt help show registries`](registries.md).

 ## 5- Configuring docker hub credentials